cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge15 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation15 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel15 ;
-    rdfs:comment "There is no indication of the extent to which the AI system influences the overall decision-making process" ;
+    rdfs:comment "There is no indication of the extent to which the AI system influences the overall decision-making process." ;
     rdfs:subClassOf fria:FRIA-reportChallenge1 .

 fria:FRIA-reportEvaluation16 a rdfs:Class ;